TropNNC: Structured Neural Network Compression Using Tropical Geometry: Tropical Geometry of Neural Networks

 This expression represents a tropical polynomial of rank 2, with one term being the constant \(0\).
 The extended Newton polytope \( \mathrm{ENewt}(f_i) \) of \( f_i \) is an edge with one endpoint at the origin \( \mathbf{0} \) and the other endpoint at \( (\mathbf{a}_i^T, b_i) \).
 The \( j \)-th component of the output layer \( v_j \) can be computed as follows:

 In the above expression, \( |c_{ji}| f_i \) are tropical polynomials.
 Thus, \( p_j \) and \( q_j \) are tropical polynomials formed by the addition of tropical polynomials.
 Consequently, \( v_j \) is a tropical rational function.
 We call \( p_j \) the \textit{positive polynomial} and \( q_j \) the \textit{negative polynomial} of \( v_j \).
-This result can be extended to deeper networks, as suggested by the following proposition: